 Hydraulic fracturing is an important and commonly used process in the completion of oil and gas wells.
 Hydraulic fracturing involves the injection of water, sand and chemical additives under pressure into rock formations to stimulate gas production.
 Due to public concerns raised regarding potential impacts of hydraulic fracturing on groundwater quality, legislative and regulatory efforts at the federal level and in some states have been initiated to require or make more stringent the permitting and compliance requirements for hydraulic fracturing operations.
 At the federal level, a bill was introduced in Congress in March 2011 entitled the "Fracturing Responsibility and Awareness of Chemicals Act," or the "FRAC Act," that would amend the federal Safe Drinking Water Act, or the "SDWA," to repeal an exemption from regulation for hydraulic fracturing.
 The FRAC Act was re-introduced in Congress in June 2013, however, Congress has not taken any significant action on such legislation.
 If the FRAC Act or similar legislation were enacted, the definition of "underground injection" in the SDWA would be amended to encompass hydraulic fracturing activities.
-Such a provision could require hydraulic fracturing operations to meet permitting and financial assurance requirements, adhere to certain construction specifications, fulfill monitoring, reporting, and recordkeeping obligations, and meet plugging and abandonment requirements.
-The FRAC Act also proposes to require the reporting and public disclosure of chemicals used in the fracturing process, which could make it easier for third parties opposing the hydraulic fracturing process to initiate legal proceedings based on allegations that specific chemicals used in the fracturing process could adversely affect groundwater.
-In early 2010, the EPA indicated in a website posting that it intended to regulate hydraulic fracturing under the SDWA and require permitting for any well where hydraulic fracturing was conducted with the use of diesel as an additive.
-While industry groups economically produced without extensive fracturing.
-In the event such legislation is enacted, demand for our seismic acquisition services may be adversely affected.
+Such a provision could require hydraulic fracturing operations, reporting, and recordkeeping obligations, and meet plugging and abandonment requirements.
+The FRAC Act also proposes to require the reporting and public disclosure of chemicals used in the fracturing process, which could make it easier for third parties opposing the hydraulic fracturing under the SDWA and require permitting for any well where hydraulic fracturing was conducted with the use of dissel as an additive.
+While industry groups have challenged the EPA's website posting as improper rulemaking, the Agency's position, if upheld, could require additional permitting.
+In addition, in March 2010, the EPA commenced a study of the potential adverse effects that hydraulic fracturing may have on water quality and public health, and a committee of the U.S. House of